Accident victims who sustain spinal injuries in Las Vegas may be eligible to file a Nevada negligence lawsuit and receive compensation for all their:

 - loss of projected opportunities for promotions and advancement

-When victims receive compensation for their loss of future earnings for the rest of their lives, they can concentrate on adapting to their “new normal” without having to worry about where the next paycheck is coming from.
+When you receive compensation for your loss of future earnings for the rest of your life, you can concentrate on adapting to your “new normal” without having to worry about where the next paycheck is coming from.

 3.4.
 Pain and suffering